JustinDFuller/justindfuller.com/content/posts/2022-07-28_better_arguments.md

 They aren't interested in the truth, they are interested in winning.

 Instead, a philosopher is chasing after the truth, and that's what Socrates is doing.

 That's why he argues against himself.

-I think we should argue against ourselves too.

-But that's dangerous, because you might be taken advantage of.
+He's not afraid of the truth, he's afraid of being wrong.
+So he assumes the best of whoever contradics him, he assumes there's a good reason that they disagree, if only he could discover it.

+But this isn't how I've learned to argue.

+No, instead I focus solely on disputing the other argument.
+Often, I rely on the [Straw Man](https://en.wikipedia.org/wiki/Straw_man) argument to cut down the weakest forms of my opponent's argument.

+But, of course, this isn't the only option.

+Instead of strawmanning, I could [Steel Man](https://constantrenewal.com/steel-man).
+In other words, I could argue against my opponent's strongest arguments, instead of the weakest.
+But why stop there?
+I could take it even further with the [Star Man](https://centerforinquiry.org/blog/how-to-star-man-arguing-from-compassion/), choosing both the strongest counter-argument while also building up my opponent.

+Actually, I'm suggesting to take it even further.
+Yes, I should build up my opponent's credibility; yes, I should argue against their strongest arguments; now I go even further: I should argue against myself.

-The moment you begin arguing for the other side, your opponent could begin to claim victory.
+That's dangerous, because the moment I begin arguing for the other side, my opponent could claim victory.
-Even if they don't, you run the risk of accidentally convincing listeners of a point you actually disagree with.
+Even if they don't, I risk convincing listeners of a point I disagree with.
-This might be trivial at work, when negotiating how best to implement some small software project, or it could be consequential, discussing important moral issues with friends or family.
+This might be trivial at work, negotiating how to implement some software project;
+it could be consequential, discussing moral issues with friends or family.

-So, there better be a good tradeoff to make it worth the cost and effort.
+So, what makes it worth the cost and effort?
-Thankfully, the benefit to arguing against yourself are many, but they can only be realized after you've established the right goal.

-## Benefits
+Like Socrates, it begins by establishing the correct goal.

-If your goal is to win the argument, I admit this is the wrong approach. <br />
+If the goal is to win the argument, I admit this is the wrong approach.
-If your goal is to find the truth, you'll find the benefits.
+If the goal is to find the truth, there are many benefits.

-First, as you switch your goal to finding the truth, you should also drop the view that you're talking to an opponent.
-Instead, as cheesy as it may sound, think of them as a partner in the search for truth.
+First, as I switch goals to finding the truth, I can drop the view that I'm talking to an opponent.
+Instead, as cheesy as it may sound, I can think of them as a partner in the search for truth.
-Even if you know they don't take that point of view, it will help you lower your defenses.
+This framing lowers my defenses even when I know my partner doesn't share my goal, .

-Suddenly, the argument is less tense, because you're searching for the truth with a partner instead of fighting your opponent.
+Suddenly, the argument is less tense, because I'm searching for the truth with a partner instead of fighting an opponent.

-Next, you'll better understand your partner's views.
+Next, I gain empathy and understanding for my partner's views.
+Because, in order to argue for another's view, I typically have to _express_ their view.
-If you've heard or experienced [Cunningham's Law](https://en.wikipedia.org/wiki/Ward_Cunningham#%22Cunningham's_Law%22) you know what I mean.
-As soon as you misrepresent their view, they'll call you out.
+If you've heard or experienced [Cunningham's Law](https://en.wikipedia.org/wiki/Ward_Cunningham#%22Cunningham's_Law%22), you know what I mean.
+As soon I misrepresent their view, they'll call me out.
 This has happened to me many times (I'm pretty bad at understanding people, it seems).
-I'll rephrase someone's argument or attempt to build upon it, only to hear emphatically, "no, that's not what I'm saying at all!"
+I'll rephrase someone's argument or attempt to build upon it, only to hear emphatically, "no, that's not what I'm saying at all."
-If I hadn't done this, I would have inadvertendly argued against a Straw Man.
+If I hadn't attempted to rephrase their view, I would have inadvertendly argued against a Straw Man.
-If not a Straw Man, I would have at least been arguing against a totally different point of view.

 Once you can restate and add upon their view, you'll also begin to discover some shared values and concerns.
 These can quickly become common ground that you build upon to find the answer.